francisphn/francisphn/src/content/blog/doing-monorepo-dotnet.md

 Other ecosystems like Node/npm or Python/Virtualenv, are not built around the workspace concept, so you will naturally start with a codebase following the polyrepo pattern.
-However, support for workspaces is becoming more common in these ecosystems, and I highly recommend using them if you are starting a new project:
+However, support for workspaces is becoming more common in these ecosystems.

-- Node.js: Use npm, yarn or pnpm workspaces.
-- Python: Use Poetry or pipenv.

 ## Microservices and the limits of MSBuild and our pipeline

-We started with that one solution, and it was great.
+Our one-solution approach was great.
 We had a single place to manage all our projects and did not need to worry about all the problems that come with multiple repositories:

 - We didn't need to worry about how to share code between projects.
 We just added a reference to the